M-J-Murray/MAMEToolkit/README.md

 emulator = Emulator("env1", roms_path, "sfiii3n", memory_addresses)
 ```
-This will immediately start the emulation and halt it when it toolkit has linked to the emulator process.
+This will immediately start the emulation and halt it when the toolkit has linked to the emulator process.

 **Stepping the emulator**<br>
 Once the toolkit is linked, you can step the emulator along using the step function: